evan-gordon/ml-notebooks/setup.md

 # Foreword:
-Original setup instructions from https://github.com/JoeDumoulin I do not claim ownership to anything within this file, it was re-uploaded here for future reference.
+Original setup instructions from https://github.com/JoeDumoulin I do not claim ownership to anything within this file, it was re-uploaded and edited here for future reference.

 # CSCD439 - Fall 2017